robertefry/RockHopperStandards/README.md

 - `-Werror` treats all warnings as errors, compelling the coder to address warnings during compilation, which promotes stricter code quality, consistency, early bug detection, and prevention of silent bugs.

-- `-Wall` and `-Wextra` enable a wide range of warning messages, helping you catch potential issues in your code.
+- `-Wall` and `-Wextra` enable a wide range of warning messages, helping developers identify potential issues in their code early on.

-- `-Wpedantic` enforces strict adherence to the C++ language standard, flagging non-standard code constructs.
+- `-Wpedantic` enforces strict adherence to the language standard.

-- `-Wconversion` warns about implicit type conversions that might lead to data loss or unexpected behavior.
+- `-Wconversion` warns about implicit type conversions, which may lead to unexpected behaviour.

-- `-Wshadow` alerts you to variable shadowing, where a local variable hides another variable in an outer scope.
+- `-Wshadow` warns about variable shadowing, where a local variable hides another variable in an outer scope.

-- `-Weffc`++ enforces some guidelines from the “Effective C++” book by Scott Meyers, promoting best practices for C++ code.
+- `-Weffc++` enforces some guidelines from the “Effective C++” book by Scott Meyers, promoting best practices.

 </details>